Aider vs Google AntiGravity

 | Image / Design to Code |

-Aider is built around runs in terminal, while Google AntiGravity focuses on agent-first architecture with manager and editor surfaces.
+Aider is built around runs in terminal, while Google AntiGravity focuses on four product surfaces in one platform: ide, 2.0 desktop, cli, sdk.
 Aider uses Claude 3.7 Sonnet, DeepSeek R1, GPT-4o, Gemini, Groq, Ollama, OpenRouter, while Google AntiGravity runs on Gemini 3.1 Pro, Gemini 3 Flash, Claude Sonnet 4.6, Claude Opus 4.6, GPT-OSS 120B.
 The key question is whether you need agentic capabilities that autonomously handle multi-step tasks, or inline completions that keep you in flow as you type.
 Review the table above to see which AI features each tool actually offers.

 Platform & Access